outsinre/outsinre.github.com/_posts/2015-09-10-lvm-luks-lvm.md

 1. dd if=/dev/sdc1 | xz > boot-image-backup.xz, backup of boot and EFI shared partition
 2. xzcat image-file.xz | dd of=/dev/sdc1, restore from backup

+# Operations to USB sdc1

+From the installation process, we find for sdc1, we only:

+1. Copy the LUKS key there;
+2. grub2-install command;
+3. grub2-mkconfig;
+4. Mount sdc1 as /boot in /etc/fstab

+If data ruined in sdc1 or anything else undesirable happend, just repeat step 1-4 as long as LUKS key-file or fall-back passphrase exist.

 # Hide in  Windows

 The current USB is 1 GiB in size which only part of is needed for boot and EFI.
 So we could make use of the remaining around 750MiB for usual USB data storage.